(1). How douchebags end all of their emails.

 “So, love the proposal, Ron.
 Let me ask you a question … I’m not seeing your commission on this anywhere … am I missing something or is that already baked into these numbers?

 (1).
-A cooking-inspired term comparing low-cost services that are included in a contract to a bundt cake.
+A cooking-inspired term that is used to compare low-cost services that are included in a contract at no extra cost (wink wink), to a bundt cake.

 (2).
 Miscellaneous line-items included in a contract to make the client feel good about paying you more than they want to.